BhawishGoel/material-resume/README.md

 * Materialize SASS as CSS scaffolding
 * And JSON for content layer

-With these simple instruction, you'll be able to impress any hiring manager and learn some neat tricks about the latest design and front-end development tools.

-#### Preview the result of this workflow at http://paiva.cc
+With these simple instruction, you'll be able to get impressed by any hiring manager and learn some neat tricks about the latest design and front-end development tools.#### Preview the result of this workflow at http://paiva.cc

 .